riscv-admin/riscv-devboard-bringup-guide/README.rst

 RISC-V DevBoard Bringup Guide
 ============================

-This is the repository for the `RISC-V Developer Board Bringup Guide (TBD URL), an introductory material prepared by RISC-V International.
+This is the source repository for the `RISC-V Developer Board Bringup Guide <https://riscv-admin.github.io/riscv-devboard-bringup-guide/>`_, an introductory material prepared by RISC-V International.
-It was forked from a legacy project (archived) `The RISC-V Getting Started Guide <https://github.com/riscvarchive/risc-v-getting-started-guide>`_
+It was forked from a legacy project (archived) `The RISC-V Getting Started Guide <https://github.com/riscvarchive/risc-v-getting-started-guide>`_.

 For details about RISC-V itself, see the `RISC-V Website <https://riscv.org>`_.